henrikchan-ops/neurosignallab/notes/eeg_basics.md

 In code, epochs will first appear as an MNE `Epochs` object.
 Later, they can be converted into arrays shaped like `n_epochs × n_channels × n_times`.

-Before creating epochs, you need to understand the event labels.
-Using random epochs in a train/test split causes leakage.
+Before creating epochs, I need to understand the event labels and decide the time window around each event.
+Using epochs highly related or incorrectly labeled in a train/test split causes leakage.

 ## 9. Motor Imagery

-What is motor imagery?
+Motor Imagery means imagined movement without performing it.

-Imagined movement without performing it
+I wish to use the data from the bran-computer interface (BCI) to decode whether or not there was imagined movement from the EEG.
+Motor imagery creates a controlled EEG classification problem connected to BCI.

-We wish to use the data from the BCI to decode whether or not there was imagined movement from the EEG.
+The PhysioNet EEG Motor Movement/Imagery dataset contains:

-Format: EDF+
+- Format: EDF+
-Channels: 64 EEG channels
+- Channels: 64 EEG channels
-Sampling rate: 160 Hz (samples per second)
+- Sampling rate: 160 Hz (samples per second)
-Tasks: Real and imagined motor movement
+- Tasks: Real and imagined motor movement

-Labels:
+And the events labeled as such:
 T0 -> rest
 T1 -> left-fist or both-fists movement/imagery
 T2 -> right fist or both feet movement/imagery

-There were 14 total runs for each subject, outlined more clearly in a older version of the dataset.
-Runs 4, 8 and 12 have T1 as imagined left fist and T2 as imagined right fist.
-Since labels T1 and T2 change, we start first with runs 4,8 and 12 to isolate the motor-imagery tasks.[^physionet-eegmmidb]
+The meaning of `T1` and `T2` changes depending on the run type.
+Therefore, the first version of the project will focus on runs 4, 8, and 12, where `T1` and `T2` correspond to imagined left and right fist movement.[^physionet-eegmmidb]

 Then as we map out other runs, labels need to be recorded and changed.